Dracula (1924 play): Changes between original version and revised version

 Balderston's revisions for the Broadway production included removing characters to reduce the total cast from eleven to eight.
-The characters of Arthur Holmwood and Quincey Morris (in any form) were completely removed, while Dr. Seward was aged up from one of the suitors to father of main female character.
+The characters of Arthur Holmwood and Quincey Morris (in any form) were completely removed, while Dr. Seward was aged up from one of the suitors to father of the main female character.

-He switched the names of female characters, now Mina character was called Lucy Seward, who is the daughter of Dr. Seward and fiancee of Jonathan Harker (named now John Harker).He changed the setting to Seward's sanatorium instead of the Harker residence.
+He switched the names of the female characters, now the Mina character was called Lucy Seward, who is the daughter of Dr. Seward and fiancée of Jonathan Harker (named now John Harker).He changed the setting to Seward's sanatorium instead of the Harker residence.

 Harker now has nothing to do with bringing Dracula to England, it was some other unnamed real estate agent, who helped the Count to buy property in England.
-Ironically it is mentioned that Harker did visit Transylvania once and even heard some stories about Dracula’s castle, but this journey was completely unrelated to Dracula himself or his relocation to England and is simply treated as one of many Harker’s trips across Europe.
+It is mentioned that Harker did visit Transylvania once and even heard some stories about Dracula's castle, but this journey was completely unrelated to Dracula himself or his relocation to England and is simply treated as one of Harker's many trips across Europe.